hereismeaw/wm1-recovery/README.md

 # WM1 Recovery

-A Walkman went into a car and came back looping the Sony logo like it had seen something it could not unsee.
+My Walkman went into a car's usb and came back looping the Sony logo like it had seen something it could not unsee.

 I took it to a Sony service centre.
 They said replace the board.
 That did not sit right.
 The thing still enumerated over USB.
 It was not a brick.
 It was a machine having a filesystem argument with itself.

 Windows still listed it as a WALKMAN.
 The music drive lasted about five seconds, then vanished.
 Official advice is to format from the player.
 The player would not boot far enough to format itself.
 That is a closed loop, and a new board is an expensive way to lose the argument.
-This project exists because I did not believe the motherboard was the problem.
+This project exists because I don't believe the motherboard was the problem.
 I used whatever embedded knowledge I had, talked to the Preloader like a stubborn SoC, and pulled it back.

 ![Bootloop](docs/bootloop.jpg)